 People who are prescribed opioids often have serious health conditions or injuries that require pain management.
 Unfortunately, many people who take opioids to treat their pain become dependent on these medications.
 Once a person is dependent on opioids, their body requires the drug to function.
 This can lead to addiction, withdrawal, and overdose.

 Many people may want to stop taking opioids but are concerned about how to adequately manage their pain.
-Luckily, rehab centers like The Bluffs have addiction treatment programs that emphasize therapeutic pain management.
+Luckily, rehab centers like Vertava Health of Ohio have addiction treatment programs that emphasize therapeutic pain management.

 What Are Opioids?

 Opioids are a class of drugs that impact the reward center of the brain.
 Opioids like oxycodone and heroin cause people to feel relaxed and euphoric.
 These drugs also reduce the pain that people may experience with surgery or conditions like cancer.

 Prescription opioids include drugs like oxycodone, hydrocodone, tramadol, and fentanyl.
 The illegal street drug heroin is also an opioid.
 Prescription opioids and heroin are closely related, as they can cause similar effects.

 While opioid analgesics can be effective in treating pain, they also come with a high risk of abuse, addiction, and overdose.
 Many people who become addicted to prescription pills end up moving on to the cheaper and more available alternative — heroin.
 Being dependent on prescription pills is the most common risk factor for heroin use.

 How Does A Person Get Addicted To Opioids?

 Opioids can cause physical dependence, as well as tolerance.
 When a person has an opioid tolerance, they need increasing amounts of the drug to get the same effects.
 If a person begins taking higher or more frequent doses of the drug, they are abusing the medication.